 Refinance the Loans

-If you’re not a homeowner, Goodman said that refinancing might also be a promising solution.
+If you’re not a homeowner, refinancing your student loan debt might also be a promising solution.

 Consolidate Your Loans

 If you have multiple student loans, you might consider consolidating them into one loan with a fixed rate.
 If you have federal loans, it doesn’t cost you anything to consolidate; the fixed rate will be based on the average interest rate of all the loans you are consolidating.

 It can be difficult to pay back student loans when you are still financially supporting your adult children.
 Empowering your children to take care of themselves financially can help them progress into adulthood and help make paying back student loans more affordable for you.

 “We’ve seen more boomerang children who have spent a few years on their own after school, only to come home,” said Ksenia Yudina, CEO of UNest.
 “This leads to additional financial burdens on the family.
 Setting your children on the path to a more financially secure future can make it easier to set clear goals about growing wealth, which takes the burden away from parents.”

 Making sacrifices now could help you pay off debt sooner so you can move on with your life financially.